 There's no need to store excess decorations.
 "Before you pack up your holiday décor this season, make sure to toss any chipped ornaments and broken or damaged strings of lights to save yourself a headache next year," recommends Gill.
 "This is a great opportunity to clear out and donate any items you don't really use or love.
 Remember—it's your home, so you should fill it only with things you truly enjoy."

 One way to limit the decorations you need to store each year is to adorn your house with fresh greenery instead.
-"Limit what you need to store and opt for décor elements that are both minimal and sustainable," suggests the professional organizer.
+"Limit what you need to store, and opt for décor elements that are both minimal and sustainable," suggests Gill.
 "Popcorn chains, cranberry garlands, gingerbread star ornaments, and simple white candles look festive and beautiful.
-Natural accents, like bunches of fragrant eucalyptus and pine, paired with seasonal flowers add a lovely touch and you can compost them after the New Year."
+Natural accents like bunches of fragrant eucalyptus and pine paired with seasonal flowers add a lovely touch, and you can compost them after the New Year."

 Divide Tabletop and Tree Décor

 If you celebrate Christmas, it's helpful to separate tree decorations and lights from general home décor and tablescape items.
 "Try setting up one bin for ornaments and tree décor, one for lights and cords, and one for table linens and general house décor," says Gill.
 "Use waterproof, airtight bins and prominent labels so you can easily find what you need next year."